Skip to main content

 • On Android, the system (via Play Protect) will automatically revoke the push permission for long-time dormant users.

-Creating a re-opt-in campaign using In-App messages
+Creating a re-opt-in automation using In-App messages

 Getting opt-out users to turn on push notifications is key to reengage efficiently your audience, especially in the first 7 days following the app install.
 This can be done in a couple of minutes using an In-App message.

-๐Ÿ‘‰ Batch In-App messages are the most powerful way to convince your opt-out users to activate push notifications.
-Re-optin In-App campaigns allow you to efficiently invite your opt-out users to turn on push notifications and give you an additional lever to bring these users back into the app.
+πŸ‘‰ Batch In-App messages are the most powerful way to convince your opt-out users to activate push notifications.
+Re-optin In-App automations allow you to efficiently invite your opt-out users to turn on push notifications and give you an additional lever to bring these users back into the app.
 Batch advanced targeting and personalization features give you the ability to display that In-App message after a meaningful action, in the right context:

 • Media: When users reach the end of an article, create or log into their account, get a premium subscription, etc.